Belvedere (M. C. Escher): Imagery

-In this lithograph, Escher uses two-dimensional images to depict objects free of the confines of the three-dimensional world.
-The image is of a rectangular, three-story building.
+Escher uses two-dimensional images to depict objects freed of the confines of the three-dimensional world.
+A rectangular, three-story building dominates the scene.
 The upper two floors are open at the sides, with the top floor and roof supported by pillars.
-From the viewer's perspective, all the pillars on the middle floor are the same size at both the front and back, but the pillars at the back are set higher.
-The viewer also sees by the corners of the top floor that it is at a different angle than the rest of the structure.
-All these elements make it possible for all the pillars on the middle floor to stand at right angles, yet the pillars at the front support the back side of the top floor while the pillars at the back support the front side.
+From the viewer's perspective, all the pillars on the middle floor appear the same size at the front and back, but the rear pillars are set higher.
+The viewer can also see that the corners of the top floor are at a different angle from the rest of the structure.
+These elements allow the pillars on the middle floor to stand at right angles while the front pillars seem to support the back side of the top floor and the rear pillars seem to support the front side.
 This paradox also allows a ladder to extend from the inside of the middle floor to the outside of the top floor.

-There is a man seated at the foot of the building holding an impossible cube.
+A man sits at the foot of the building holding an impossible cube.
 He appears to be constructing it from a diagram of a Necker cube at his feet, with the intersecting lines circled.
-The window next to him is closed with an iron grille that is geometrically valid, but practically impossible to assemble.
+The window next to him is closed with an iron grille that is geometrically valid but practically impossible to assemble.

 Influences

 The woman about to climb the steps of the building is modeled after a figure from the right-hand panel of Hieronymus Bosch's 1500 triptych The Garden of Earthly Delights.
 This panel is individually titled Hell; a portion of it was recreated by Escher as a lithograph in 1935.

+The pavilion's architectural elements reflect Escher's detailed studies of the Alhambra in Granada during his visits in 1922 and 1936.
+The impossible belvedere incorporates geometric arch formations and multi-level columned structures characteristic of Islamic architecture.
+Art historian Doris Schattschneider notes that Escher's systematic documentation of Moorish geometric patterns provided the mathematical foundation for his later impossible architectural constructions.

-The ridge in the background is part of the Morrone Mountains in Abruzzo, that Escher had visited several times when living in Italy during the 1920s and 1930s.
+The ridge in the background is part of the Morrone Mountains in Abruzzo, which Escher had visited several times when living in Italy during the 1920s and 1930s.